How to make Word documents accessible

 - does not include 'http://'

-- includes a description explaining what it is
+- includes a short description explaining what it links to

 For example, 'Read more about Universal Credit at www.gov.uk/universal-credit'.